-Let's automate monitoring mentions of your brand, research topic or favorite subject!
+Let's automate monitoring mentions of your brand, research topic, or favorite subject! 💪

 Google Alerts are awesome but export is a problem

-Step 1: Create a free Parseur account
+Step 1: Create a free AI parser account

 If you don't have an account already, create a Parseur account.
 Parseur is totally and forever free for a limited number of emails sent per month.

-Step 2: Create your Parseur mailbox
+Step 2: Create a Search alerts mailbox

-Once your account is created, enter a name for your Google Alerts mailbox.
+Once your mailbox is created, enter a name for your Google Alerts mailbox.
+You can enter anything you like and Click Next.

 On the next screen, Parseur will ask you to forward your first Alert email.